vmware-archive/Workshop/Lab11/README.md

 >In this lab we will continue to add functionality to the Fortune Teller application.
 We will learn how to add management endpoints to our application which integrate with and can be accessed from the Pivotal AppsManager.

->After completing Lab 10, the app in its current state is as follows:
+>After completing Lab 10, the app state should be as follows:

 * The application is now secure; only authenticated users with the right permissions can obtain a Fortune.
 * But, we are missing a key piece of functionality; the tools to help manage and monitor the app while in production.

 >The goals for Lab 11 are to:

-* Add several management endpoints to both apps to give us visibility into its operation while live in production:
+* Add several management endpoints to both apps to give us visibility into its operation in production:
   * Git build information
   * Adjustable logging levels
   * Application specific health checks